Jump to content

 14. I agree - there are no outdated skills.
 I would bring back Morse code and make swimming a required MB.
 Tracking would be good to bring back as well.

 16. Lisabob, The airlines seem to routinely file for bankruptcy without massive lay offs.
 I do not want the big 3 to fail but they would break all union contracts with bankruptcy.
 They cannot continue to make cars in union shops with considerable legacy debt and compete with non-union Japanese cars with young workforces.
 My experience has been that the big 3 get a bad rap for quality and, unlike many countries, most Americans are not loyal to American brands.
 As to the quality, I watched a PBS car show ~10 years ago.
 I had a new Jeep Grand Cherokee and they were testing the same car.
+The Jeep had a sticky rear gate/door that was fixed with a few drops of oil.
+Other than that, no problems.
+It out performed its advertised numbers and was discussed in glowing terms.
+That matches my experience after my family has owned 6 Jeeps, all have been great without major problems.
+Anyway the show then tested a Toyota.
+The first one had a bad transmission and had to be replaced.
+The second one had multiple problems including the windshield leaking like a sieve.
+The car did not perform up to the stated performance standards.
+Despite the excellent performance of the Jeep, it was panned and consumers were warned not to buy it.
+Whereas, the problem plagued underperforming Toyota was highly recommended.
+The recommendations were totally bogus.
+Yet, the conclusions appeared a few days later in the local paper as a wire report.
+The big 3 need to succeed in the long run.
+As a country, we need to re-develop or industrial strength.
+As citizens, we need to buy American.

 21. Knots are one of the most important elements in the early parts of scouting.
 All boys see knots as easy until they attempt to tie one only to fail!
 FAIL at something.
 Our society tries avoid failing for children even though it is an essential part of life.
 They fail but with some effort can rather quickly learn.
 That is valuable in that the youth fails then learns to succeed.
 If the troop is doing its job, the youth will be retested in a week or two and will likely tie some knots but fail at others.
 This teaches the importance of practice.
-These things are all valuable especially in the
+These things are all valuable especially in these PC times.

 23. gwd-scouter, I think that you are right about likely retirements in the next four years.
 One of the news stations was talking about this and said that Scalia is in his 70's.
 He might be replaced if he developed health problems or if Obama is president for 8 years.
 That would also significantly change the court for years to come.

 24. First, I do agree that Dobson is doing some fear mongering.
 Clearly Obama will appoint activist judges who would likely overturn the BSA case.
 So while fear mongering, it is grounded and would likely happen at some point in the future.
 What is both sad and frightening to me is that Christians are being labeled as extremists.
 By saying that there are certain things that are wrong, Christians are being reviled.
 These are the same values that have given us freedom and prosperity.
-These values have allowed this country to expand man's knowledge, help to abolish slavery, free millions of
+These values have allowed this country to expand man's knowledge, help to abolish slavery, free millions of people from tyranny, and provide a country with religious freedom.
+Now, those same values are under attack.
+The left acts as if these issues are new.
+I have seen mainstream Christians and Boy Scouts go from being revered to reviled.
+Our society is going in a terribly wrong direction.

 ×